 In spite of the above, locally testable codes and proofs are related, and the feeling is that locally testable codes are the combinatorial counterparts of locally testable proofs (PCPs), which are complexity theoretic in nature.
 From that perspective, one should expect (or hope) that it would be easier to construct locally testable codes than it is to construct PCPs.
-This feeling was among the main motivations of Goldreich and Sudan, and indeed their first result was along this vein: They showed a relatively simple construction (i.e., simple in comparison to PCP constructions) of a locally testable code of length $\ell(k) = k^c$ for any constant c > 1 [42, Sec.
+This feeling was among the main motivations of Goldreich and Sudan, and indeed their first result was along this vein: They showed a relatively simple construction (i.e., simple in comparison to PCP constructions) of a locally testable code of T1-nearly linear length [32, Sec.
 3].
-Unfortunately, their stronger result, providing a locally testable code of shorter length (i.e., length $\ell(k) = k^{1+o(1)}$) is obtained by constructing and using a corresponding locally testable proof (i.e., PCP).
-Subsequent works have mostly followed this route, with the notable exception of Meir's work [52].
+Unfortunately, their stronger result, providing a locally testable code of T2-nearly linear length is obtained by constructing and using a T2-nearly linear locally testable proof (i.e., PCP).
+Subsequent works [18, 15] have followed this route, and only the recent work of Ben-Sasson and Sudan [17] (which achieves a more relaxed notion of local testability) reversed the course to the "right one": First codes are constructed, and next they are used towards the construction of proofs (rather than the other way around).